 Resources on Structural Racism

-One of the goals of the TRHT GSC is for all participating library workers, community partners, and teen readers to see a role for themselves in shifting structural racism within their communities and beyond.
-The following readings provide information about structural racism and are strongly recommended for TRHT GSC program staff.
+One of the goals of the TRHT Great Stories Club is to help people see a role for themselves in shifting structural racism within their communities and beyond.
+The following readings provide information about structural racism.

 About Racial Healing Circles